 September 2020 — New stem cell technique offers hope for those with corneal damage.

 Michael F. Chiang is director of the National Eye Institute, at the National Institutes of Health in Bethesda, Maryland.
 His clinical practice focuses on pediatric ophthalmology and strabismus, and he is board-certified in clinical informatics.
 His research develops and applies biomedical informatics methods to clinical ophthalmology in areas such as retinopathy of prematurity (ROP), telehealth, artificial intelligence, clinical information systems, genotype-phenotype correlation, and data analytics.
 His group has published over 200 peer-reviewed papers, and has developed an assistive artificial intelligence system for ROP that received Breakthrough Status from the U.S. Food and Drug Administration.

-He has served as a member of the American Academy of Ophthalmology (AAO) Board of Trustees, Chair of the AAO IRIS Registry Data Analytics Committee, Chair of the AAO Task Force on Artificial Intelligence, Chair of the AAO Medical Information Technology Committee, and on numerous other national and local committees.
-He currently serves as an Associate Editor for the Journal of the American Medical Informatics Association and on the Editorial Board for Ophthalmology and the Asia-Pacific Journal of Ophthalmology, and is Associate Editor of the textbook Biomedical Informatics: Computer Applications in Health Care and Biomedicine.
-He has previously served as an Associate Editor for the Journal of the American Association for Pediatric Ophthalmology and Strabismus and on the Editorial Board for Ophthalmology Retina.
+He has served as a member of the American Academy of Ophthalmology (AAO) Board of Trustees, chair of the AAO IRIS Registry Data Analytics Committee, chair of the AAO Task Force on Artificial Intelligence, chair of the AAO Medical Information Technology Committee, and on numerous other national and local committees.
+He currently serves as an associate editor for The Journal of the American Medical Informatics Association and on the editorial board for the journal Ophthalmology and the Asia-Pacific Journal of Ophthalmology.
+He also is associate editor of the textbook Biomedical Informatics: Computer Applications in Health Care and Biomedicine.
+He previously served as an associate editor for The Journal of the American Association for Pediatric Ophthalmology and Strabismus and on the editorial board for Ophthalmology Retina.

 |Name||In Office from||To|

 |Carl Kupfer, M.D.||January 11, 1970||July 15, 2000|